What Does It Really Mean to Have Faith?

 This attitude has very little to do with belief; in fact, it is something based on direct, lived experiences.

 One such experience that bolstered my faith occurred recently when my wife and I were going through a difficult period in our relationship.
 For several months, we were trapped in a cycle of conflict, misunderstanding and fear.
 At several points, our union nearly dissolved.
 But over the course of many months, we addressed some deep seeded issues that had led to the conflict.
-This work broke down barriers we didn’t realise we had created between us, and ultimately allowed us to be more open, honest and intimate.
+This work broke down barriers we didn’t realize we had created between us, and ultimately allowed us to be more open, honest and intimate.

 At the time I was going through it, I wasn’t very grateful for the challenges.
 But now that I see how much it allowed us to grow, I consider the struggle we went through as a gift.
 Just as fire is a necessary part of the forest’s capacity to regenerate, perhaps pain was the only way to bring us to a deeper level of love.